About the Test

 - Liver disease including cirrhosis

 Repeated ferritin testing and iron studies are usually recommended when an abnormal ferritin level is found.
 Treatments are available for both iron deficiency anemia and iron overload.
-Monitoring ferritin levels can be a useful assessment of a person’s response to treatment.
+Monitoring ferritin levels can be a useful assessment of your response to treatment.

 An elevated ferritin level usually leads to further diagnostic testing to check for hemochromatosis.
 A genetic test can confirm hereditary hemochromatosis by checking for mutations of the HFE genes.
-A liver biopsy can help doctors find out how much excess iron is in the liver and assess the severity of liver damage.
+Doctors can find out how much excess iron is in the liver and assess the severity of damage by doing a liver biopsy.

 - How do my ferritin levels compare with other iron studies?